JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 the `~/.julia/dev/` directory, but it will not be uploaded anywhere.
 This is useful for local testing and validation that the built artifacts are working with your package.

+## Deploying local builds without recreating the tarballs
+Sometimes all tarballs have already been created successfully locally but not deployed to GitHub.
+This can happen, e.g., if it is tricky to figure out the correct build script for all platforms, or if each platform build takes a long time.
+In this case, it is possible to skip the build process and just deploy the JLL package by providing the `--skip-build` flag to the `build_tarballs.jl` script.
+Read the help (`--help`) for more information.